DeepX-inc/machina/README.md

 + An agent learns by multiple algorithms rather than a single algorithm (e.g. Q-Prop is combination of TRPO and DDPG).
 + Hyper parameters for an algorithm are changing dynamically (e.g. Meta Learning).

 To obtain the composability, machina's sampling method is restricted to be episode-based.
 Episode-based sampling is suitable for real world environment.
-Some algorithms like updating step by step (e.g. DQN, DDPG) are not reproduced their results exactly with machina.
+Some algorithms like updating networks by step (e.g. DQN, DDPG) are not reproduced their results exactly with machina.

 ## Installation